dhewg/esphome-miot/README.md

 ## Unsupported devices

-- Devices using only the ESP microcontroller to directly control the hardware.
+- Devices without a dedicated MCU, using only the ESP chip to directly control the hardware.

-  For these, this component will not work, but you can create an ESPHome configuration directly;
+  As these components are designed around the communication protocol between the two microcontrollers they're of no use for such devices.
 - Devices using a proprietary Xiaomi WiFi microcontroller.

-These are not flashable with ESPHome;
+  That hardware is currently unsupported by PlatformIO and hence ESPHome.
 - Devices that use the legacy `miio` protocol.

-These may have an ESP chip and a separate microcontroller, but the communication protocol is unsupported by this component.
+  Such devices may have an ESP chip and a separate microcontroller, but the communication protocol is unsupported by these components.

-  If the device has the `miio2miot` tag on the
-  [Xiaomi MIoT Spec](https://home.miot-spec.com/) site, or if you see messages like `props power "on"` on the serial bus, this is the case.
+  If the device has the `miio2miot` tag on the [Xiaomi MIoT Spec](https://home.miot-spec.com/) site, or if you see messages like `props power "on"` on the serial bus, this is the case.

-The following devices are confirmed not supported by this component:
+Known unsupported devices:

 Reason | Device | Model Version | Wiki | MIoT Specification
 ---|---|---|---|---